-The sample Import Rung with Add-On Instruction (from the ProSoft DVD or http://www.prosoft-technology.com) is extensively commented to provide information on the purpose and function of each user-defined data type and controller tag.
-For most applications, the Import Rung with Add-On Instruction works without needing any modification.
+The sample Import Rung with Add-On Instruction is extensively commented to provide information on the purpose and function of each user-defined data type and controller tag.
+For most applications, the Import Rung with Add-On Instruction will work without modification.